 JFE Shoji is actively working on eliminating unsafe operations that could lead to severe accidents and targeting zero severe accidents at its processing sites such as coil centers.

-For each of its group companies, JFE Shoji assigns a safety manager, who is responsible for improving safety at each company.
-Every safety manager is also responsible for activities such as (1) strengthening on-site patrols, (2) establishing safety monitors, (3) enforcing risk assessment and hazard prediction, and (4) identifying unsafe operations.
-Safety managers meet every other month to share information.
-All workplace accidents that result in employees being absent from work must be reported to the top management from the president of each Group company as part of the JFE Shoji Group -wide effort to address safety management.
-Annual safety awards are also presented.
-Through these initiatives, the company will raise the level of safety management within the whole group and continue to maintain safe working environments.
+All lost-work injuries must be reported to the top management from the president of each Group company as part of the JFE Shoji Group-wide effort to address safety management.
+Annual safety awards are also presented to encourage employees to actively engage in health and safety activities.
+Through these initiatives, the company will raise the level of safety management within the JFE Shoji Group and continue to maintain safe working environments.